The Conversations: Fourth Conversation

 Murch discusses the merits of planning and improvisation, and how art can incorporate both.
 He discusses his work with Fred Zinneman on his film Julia, the first time he had worked with a director who was not of the "Film Generation", and the influence of his father, the painter Walter Tandy Murch.
 They discuss approaches to narrative, such as the alternating narrative of The Godfather Part II.
 Murch says that "Every shot is a series of thoughts, expressed visually.
 When a thought begins to run out of steam, that's the point at which you cut.
 You want that to be the moment at which the impulse to go the next scene is at its strongest, so you are propelled into it...
 The key, on an operational level, is that I have to be able to duplicate that flinch point, exactly, at least two times in a row.
 So I run the shot once and hit a mark.
 Then run it back, look at it, and flinch again.
-Now I'm able to compare: Where did I stop the fist time, and where did I stop the second?
+Now I'm able to compare: Where did I stop the first time, and where did I stop the second?
 If I hit exactly the same frame both times, that's proof to me that there's something organically true about that moment...
 This is the most significant thing that I think I do.
 If I had to abstract one element from the way I work, I'd say that no matter how you work as an editor, this is a good thing to do.
 You can have completely different approaches to everything else, but do this."